-The average pay for an Archaeologist is C$23.19 per hour.
-Experience has a moderate effect on salary for this job.
+The average pay for an Archaeologist is $49,860 per year.

 |Total Pay (|